-The dates for the 3rd (in-person) Edition of the Altschuler Summer Music Institute will be decided soon.
+The dates for the 3rd (in-person) Edition of the Altschuler Summer Music Institute will be July 11-24, 2022.
 The 1st Edition was hosted in 2019 at the Istituto Superiore di Studi Musicali “G. Lettimi” in historic Rimini, Italy.
 During the COVID-19 pandemic, ASMI flourished online with masterclasses and performances by faculty and students from The Juilliard School, New England Conservatory, Boston Symphony Orchestra, Bologna Conservatory (Italy), Pesaro Conservatory (Italy) and Sookmyung Women’s University (South Korea).
 This past May, we performed in-person concerts outdoors in the Boston area.

 ASMI was conceived with the educational purpose of improving musicians of all levels and ages that desire to develop their technique and artistry, through participation in masterclasses, private lessons, chamber music, and orchestra, taught by world renowned artists.
 The institute creates high level musical opportunities for all of the participants: students, teachers and professionals.
 It is a diverse, inclusive, and immersive program, with an intense yet relaxed atmosphere, that inspires the growth and development of the students during the year.

 The institute is open to violinists, violists, cellists, double bassists, guitarits and pianists of all ages and levels.
 Merit based scholarships are available.
 ASMI accepts students from around the world and seeks to collaborate with Italian students and teachers, particularly with the city of Rimini, that have welcomed the institute with great hospitality and enthusiasm.